aliernfrog/aliernfrog.github.io/gpbot/README.md

 + To change language, use <mark>/options</mark> command

 # Can't see slash commands?
-Try re-inviting the bot using the link in its profile or the link below
+Try re-adding the bot using the link in its profile or the link below

 # Invite
 https://discord.com/api/oauth2/authorize?client_id=806615704987762759&permissions=412384349249&scope=bot%20applications.commands